 Studies show that many of the injuries associated with trampoline use in a residential setting are a result of the user falling off of the trampoline and hitting the ground or some other object.
 For this reason, it is strongly recommended that a JumpSport Safety Enclosure be used in conjunction with your trampoline.
 The JumpSport Safety Enclosure should be used as a supplement to mature, knowledgeable supervision - not a substitute.
 The JumpSport enclosure can also be locked to prevent unauthorized use.
 Please contact JumpSport to learn more about our patented Safety Enclosures.

-Protect your trampoline with a JumpSport Safety Enclosure.
+Protect your family with a JumpSport Safety Enclosure.

-Figure 1 JumpSport 10'x17' Rectangular Safety Enclosure
+Diagram 1 JumpSport Safety Enclosure